 "It's not funny, Brody.
 You're idiot!"
 Tina shouted at him.

 Brody couldn't stop laughing.
 He really couldn't help it.
 But slowly, he managed to control his self.
 "You're all suck.
 You said that you were brave enough.
 I asked Tom to make that wolf sound with a recorder, and it was really buying you into it.
-No worries, Buddy.
+No worries, Buddies.
 It's just a prank," he then chuckled.

 With the angry in her eyes, Tina then hit Brody's head with her bare hand.
-"Once again you do this to me, I'm going to kill you!" she threatened him, "Now where is that f**king Tom hiding?" she shouted again.
+"Once again you do this to me, I'm going to kill you!" she threatened him, "Now where is that fucking Tom hiding?" she shouted again.

 Something was thrown straight to Brody, something big, as big as human body.
 It was really a human body and it befell right onto him.
 He screamed, they all screamed in fear.
 Brody moved away that body without head from him and he quickly moved back.
 It was Tom.
 Brody recognized him by his clothes.
 It seemed that something killed him fast without a sound.